Yorso/microspring3-cloud-eureka-lab4/README.md

 END section for Microservices with Spring Course
 ```

+If you run server as always, you are running a default server (hhtp://localhost:8010/eureka)

 **Part 1, create server**

 1. Create a new Spring Boot application.
 Name the project "lab-4-eureka-server”, and use this value for the Artifact.
 Use JAR packaging and the latest versions of Java.
 Use a version of Boot < 1.3.x.
 No need to select any dependencies.